Tornadoes of 1982: March 13–17

 Twenty-three tornadoes touched down during an outbreak in Kansas and Missouri on March 15.
 An F3 killed one and injured 36 near Ada, Oklahoma.
 Later that evening, an F3 tore through Kansas and Missouri on a 70 mi track.
 Several homes in Arma were moved off their foundations and 50 homes were destroyed in Mulberry.
 A 41-year-old woman was killed in Mulberry when her mobile home was hit.
 After 46 miles on the ground, the tornado lifted briefly and then touched down again and finally dissipated near Osceola.
 In Missouri, 34 structures were destroyed and 70 damaged.
 A 75-year-old woman died in Cedar Springs when her home was hit.
 Two other F3s killed two in Kansas.

 March 18–20

 An F4 tornado moved through Texas and Oklahoma on March 18, injuring 12.

 March 28–31

 An F2 tornado killed one person near Ina, Illinois on March 30.

 April

 There were 150 tornadoes confirmed in the US in April.

 April 2–3

 A major outbreak on April 2–3 resulted in over 60 tornadoes and 29 fatalities.
 Three tornadoes were rated F4, while another tornado near Broken Bow, Oklahoma (no fatalities) was rated F5, although the rating is disputed.
-One F4 tornado in Paris, Texas resulted in 10 fatalities and 170 injuries.
+One F4 tornado (rating also disputed) in Paris, Texas resulted in 10 fatalities and 170 injuries.